Get HealthifySmart 3 months at just ₹̶2̶,̶1̶0̶0̶ ₹999Start Now

 • Fat – 3%

-Found in every Indian household, Dahi is prepared by naturally fermenting cow or buffalo’s milk.
+Common to almost all Indian households, Dahi is prepared by naturally fermenting cow or buffalo’s milk.
 It is a rich source of folic acid, riboflavin, vitamin B-complex, and lactic acid bacteria.
 Used in the daily diet, it is rich in probiotics or good bacteria thereby improving gut health.
 It further impedes the growth of E. coli and other bad bacteria in the gut.

 Nutritional Quotient